 Four steps of doing HBA with hBayesDM are illustrated below.
 As an example, four models of the orthogonalized Go/Nogo task (Guitart-Masip et al., 2012; Cavanagh et al., 2013) are fit and compared with the hBayesDM package.

-model is fit with its sample data.
-The command indicates that three MCMC chains are run and three cores are used for parallel computing.
-If you enter “example” as an argument for data
+used for parallel computing.
+If you enter “example” as an argument for

 models.